 The Health and Social Care Regional Integration Fund (the RIF) is a 5-year fund to deliver a programme of change from April 2022 to March 2027.
-The RIF builds on the learning and progress made under the previous Integrated Care Fund (ICF) and Transformation Fund (IF) and will seek to create sustainable system change through the integration of health and social care services.
-In 2022-3 the UHB received a RIF allocation of £19.401m from the which were managed with the following partner organisations:
+The RIF builds on the learning and progress made under the previous Integrated Care Fund (ICF) and Transformation Fund (TF) and will seek to create sustainable system change through the integration of health and social care services.
+In 2022-3 the UHB received a RIF allocation of £19.401m from the Welsh Government.

-Welsh Government.
 The UHB acts as a banker for this allocation which funded the following priority areas and strategic programmes:

 - Ageing Well @ Home, Dementia strategy

 - Starting Well Emotional Health & Wellbeing, Complex health & disabilities, Enabling Starting Well

 - Living Well Learning Disabilities & Carers

-- Integration infrastructure
+- · Integration infrastructure